hjwp/Test-Driven-Django-Tutorial/tutorial05.rst

     OK

-Right, 9.
+Right, 9 tests.
 Now, although our objective is to move to spreading our tests into 3 different files, we're going to take several small steps to get there.
 Then, at each stage, we can re-run our tests to make sure everything still works.

-Now, the way the django test runner works is that it runs all the tests it can find in each application, in a python module called ``tests``.
+The way the django test runner works is that it runs all the tests it can find in each application, in a python module called ``tests``.
 Currently, that's a file called ``tests.py``.
-But we can make it into a subfolder, by doing this:
+But we can change it into a subfolder, by doing this:

     * create a new folder inside ``polls`` called ``tests``